 Further complicating the issue is the length of the extension cord.
 In longer extension cords, the resistance of electrical current is higher and the potential for overheating is greater.
 A 5-ft-long extension cord powering a table saw rarely overheats, but a 50-ft.-long extension cord of the same wire gauge may well be undersized for the job.

 Extension cords should be rated for loads that are at least equal to, and preferably greater than, the requirements needed to run a tool effectively.
-Extension cord lengths 50 feet or less can be used based upon the following chart, but runs over 50 feet should implement the next heavier-sized cord to accommodate voltage drop in the cord due to the natural resistance of the wire.
+Extension cord lengths of 50 feet or less can be used based upon the chart shown below, but runs over 50 feet should implement the next heavier-sized cord to accommodate voltage drop in the cord due to the natural resistance of the wire.

 - Warning!: Special caution should be taken with electric space heaters.
 You should never use an extension cord to plug one of these heaters into a power source.
-There have been numerous house fires due to such heaters having been plugged into extension cords due to the extreme amount of wattage they carry and the amount of amperage they use.
+There have been numerous house fires when such heaters are plugged into extension cords, due to their high wattage and amperage demands.
 Instead, space heaters should be plugged into separate outlets in your walls, but even there you must be careful not to exceed the amperage rating on that circuit.
-If you find that a circuit breaker trips or a fuse blows when you plug in a space heater, you must try another circuit with heavier wire and a larger circuit breaker amp rating.
+If you find that a circuit breaker trips or a fuse blows when you plug in a space heater, you should try another circuit with heavier wire and a larger circuit breaker amp rating.

-Safety Reminder: Discard or repair extension cords that are missing ground connections, show signs of extreme wear, or have cracks, cuts and bare wires exposed from the outside coating of the cord.
+Safety Reminder: Discard or repair extension cords that are missing ground connections, show signs of extreme wear, or have cracks or cuts, or if you can see bare wire exposed through the outer jacket of the cord.

 Drop cords without ground connections can be dangerous to the user.
-Nicks and bare, exposed wires can cause electrical shock.
-Also, make sure to examine the plug ends on your extension cords Your local supply company or hardware store has replacement plugs that can be used to extend an extension cord's life, provided the cord itself is in good condition.
+Nicks and bare exposed wires can cause electrical shock.
+Also, make sure to examine the plug ends on your extension cords, looking for damage.
+Your local hardware store has replacement plugs that can be used to extend an extension cord's life, provided the cord itself is in good condition.

 |Extension Cord Wire Gauges, Amperage Rating, and Wattage|